vim-scripts/riv.vim/doc/riv_todo.rst

 11. Folding

-   A. Sometimes folding did not update correctly.
+   A. XXX Sometimes folding did not update correctly.

 12. File

     + File:    A template or snippet or shortcut for adding ``./`` and ``../`` and files.
 Maybe a sphinx doc ref as well.
     + A file tag jump like ``:xxx:`xxxx``` for sphinx docs
-    + for bare style, a method to escape file that not convert to links
+    + for bare style, a method/syntax to escape file that not convert to links
     + an option for not converting links

 13. Publish

     + Publish: An option to enable highlighting todo items.
+    + the temp path should be validated.

 14. Helpers

     A. Helpers: An option Helper and option cache.
        Let people use it even without touching ``.vimrc`` .
     B. Helpers: A command helper?
-    C. A file helper : showing file structure
+    C. DONE 2012-07-08 A file helper : showing file structure
-    D. A documnet helper : showing doucment structure
+    D. DONE 2012-07-08 A documnet helper : showing doucment structure
-    E. TODO Todo Helper : showing document todo for a file not in project.
+    E. DONE 2012-07-07 Todo Helper : showing document todo for a file not in project.

 15. Scratch